bbenchoff/bbenchoff.github.io/pages/EdgingAI.md

 ## BAR Size and Memory Mapping Woes

-When a PCIe device connects to a system, it needs to map its memory into the CPU's address space through something called Base Address Registers (BARs).
-This is where the first challenge arises: most ARM-based SoCs like those in the Raspberry Pi have limited BAR space.

-The amount of GPU memory that can be addressed directly by the CPU is determined by the BAR size.
-High-end GPUs like the A100 have 80GB of memory, but typical consumer motherboards might only allow 4GB or 8GB to be mapped at once.

-For AI inference, the BAR size limit isn't necessarily a deal-breaker.
-As long as I can transfer the model to GPU memory once during initialization, the limited BAR size mainly affects how I load the model and doesn't impact inference speed.

 For initial testing, I'll need to determine:
 1. The minimum BAR size required for functional inference